 Potential shareholders use the shareholder letter as the first step towards understanding the companies they intend to invest in.
 It also serves to evaluate the reputation of the company’s executives and their ability to increase its profitability.
 However, since the shareholder letter is written to win the confidence of shareholders, the executives may intentionally exclude certain information that may paint the company in a negative way.

-Therefore, potential investors should dive more into the audited financial results and perform an independent audit to determine the company’s true position before making an investment decision.
+Therefore, potential investors should pay more attention to the audited financial results and perform an independent analysis to determine the company’s true position before making an investment decision.
 For example, investors can scrutinize Form 10-K to analyze the company’s financial performance and verify the accuracy of statements and earnings reports mentioned in the shareholder letter.

 Template of a Shareholder Letter